sematext/sematext-agent-java/docs/metrics-yaml-format.md

 ```

 ## Process or Skip YAMLs based on Conditions
-There are use cases where you might need to skip fetching all metrics defined in a YAML based on some conditions like
+There are use cases where you might need to skip fetching all metrics defined in a YAML file based on some conditions like
-application version, installation type, etc. This condition can be specified in `require` section.
+application version, installation type, etc. This condition can be specified in the `require` section.
-You can specify the condition class and pass values to the condition class from YAML using `classname` and `value` fields.
+You can specify the condition class and pass values to the condition class using `classname` and `value` fields.
 The condition class should extend from `com.sematext.spm.client.observation.BeanConditionCheck`.
 The agent provides
-a built-in `com.sematext.spm.client.observation.BaseVersionConditionCheck` class for version check based conditions.
+a built-in `com.sematext.spm.client.observation.BaseVersionConditionCheck` base class for version check based conditions.
-You can extends this class you version check conditions.
-You need to write your implementation to return correct version
+You can extend from this class and write your implementation to return the actual version.
-by querying application.
-The `value` field for version checks can take specific version or ranges.
+The `value` field for version checks can take a specific version or ranges.
 Example values are `7`, `23.1.16`, `0.17-1.33.9` (match any version between specified range),
 `*-1.0` (any version till 1.0), `1.0-*` (any version greater than 1.0).
-In the below example, we query the old searcher
+In the below example, the agent fetches the old searcher
 metrics only for Solr version 1 to 6. `com.sematext.spm.client.solr.SolrVersionCheck` is custom condition class that extends
 `com.sematext.spm.client.observation.BaseVersionConditionCheck` and reads the version by querying specific JMX attributes.